The Mark of Cain

 To be fair, the sin of eating the fruit of the forbidden tree was not really Eve’s fault: in her innocence and subordinate status, she was seduced by that wily snake who was an old hand in the Garden and apparently preceded both Adam and Eve in this earthly paradise.
 Although fashioned from Adam’s strong body, Eve was perceived from the very beginning to be congenitally weak and a lesser being.
 The truth, however, is that Eve’s very existence was the result of Adam’s weakness, his inability to hide from God his deep sense of loneliness.
 How could Adam know that God had created him, Adam, because God, even in His perfection and infinite completeness, was also lonely?
 Who would tell Adam that it was compassion, not judgment, that prompted God to create a companion for him?
 That it was divine loneliness that prompted God to create the entire physical universe, including Man?
 It is possible that Adam felt weak on his own, forgetting that he was made in the image of God.
 Forgetting that “God don’t make no ugly,” as my grandmother would say.

 Eve was lesser, and yet she must have been pretty powerful for the fall from grace to be all her fault because it was she who offered the forbidden fruit to Adam.
 Adam accepted and ate the fruit, of course, but he blamed Eve.
 The snake, on the other hand, was just being itself: a snake.
 The snake belonged to another order of consciousness, held to a different standard.
-While punished and made to crawl on the ground, the snake was not judged as harshly by its maker as humans were judged.
+While also punished – made to crawl on the ground – the snake was not judged as harshly by its maker as humans were judged.
 It was Adam’s and Eve’s awareness as human beings that caused our primal ancestors to be summarily ejected from the Garden of Eden and thrown into an exterior world of perpetual suffering and struggle.
 This was a peculiar quality of consciousness offered uniquely to humans: the ability to discern, to label behavior good or evil.
 Most importantly, this human quality grants its creatures the capacity to choose freely between seemingly irreconcilable opposites.

 Meanwhile, those ancient women – Eve first, and later Sarah and Rebecca – all resort to cheating to manipulate tradition.
 They steal the firstborn son’s birthright and give it to the second born instead, ostensibly following both prophecy and God’s command.
 She who is the second sex is Adam’s companion but God’s handmaiden; she offers God’s blessing and grace to one who is the second-born son.
 The women don’t steal for themselves, mind you, but for their younger male children.
 Nevertheless, such action is still their fault, not God’s.
 Woman is a conundrum and the subject of a much longer conversation; she is far too much to tackle here.
 Gender will take a while to unravel for sure!